 Introducing Master Brewer Jim Brady – Conch Republic Brewing

-After serving seven of my nine years of military service in Germany, my fascination with beer grew to greater heights.
-After the Carter administration legalized home brewing, I began making my own and teaching myself every aspect of brewing while living here in Key West.
-It was a virtual necessity since the flavors I loved were not available at land’s end.
+After seven years military service in Germany my fascination with beer grew to greater heights.
+Soon after I began making and teaching myself every aspect of brewing while living in Key West.
+It was a virtual necessity since the flavors I loved at that time were not available at land’s end.
 The challenge was totally mine.
-I became a craft beer advocate preaching the good word in the wilderness and have been manning my post here for decades.
-After only two batches of extract brew, I immediately invested in books and equipment to begin all-grain brewing.
-There were no brew clubs and no guidance available from other more experienced brewers.
-There was just me, the Internet, and 150 miles to the closest beer civilization.
+I became a craft beer advocate and have been manning my post here ever since.
+There were no brew clubs, and no guidance was available from other more experienced brewers when I got started.
+It was just me, the Internet, and 150 miles to the closest beer civilization.

-I have only slowed down once over the past 20 years.
-In 2005 my home was inundated by hurricane Wilma.
+In 2005 my home was damaged by hurricane Wilma.
 I lost most of my brewing equipment to the salt water.
-For nearly 18 months we lived in a small FEMA travel trailer parked on our front lawn while we rebuilt our house.
+For nearly 18 months my wife and I lived in a small FEMA travel trailer parked on our front lawn while we rebuilt our house.
 Nevertheless, the new house plans called for a new brewing area!
 Before long I was “back in business.”
 It’s odd how our blessings come to us!
-Today I’ve even transformed an enclosed cargo trailer into a mobile brewery/tap house equipped with electrical service, outlets, lighting, plumbed-in sink, beer faucets (on the side), even satellite TV!
+Today I still have an enclosed cargo trailer that I transformed back then into a mobile brewery/tap house equipped with electrical service, outlets, lighting, plumbed-in sink, beer faucets (on the side), even satellite TV!
 It’s always a hit at public brew events where I preside as the officially appointed Conch Republic (Beer) Ambassador to Ninkasi, possessing full diplomatic credentials as bestowed upon me by the late Secretary General of the Conch Republic, Sir Peter Anderson.
 I even have a diplomatic passport and ID!